What are the Clojure Tools?

 Installer

-The "Clojure CLI Installer" is a fancy way of referring to the brew tap
+The "Clojure CLI Installer" is a fancy way of referring to the brew tap used

 to install Clojure on mac and linux machines.
 As of February 2020, Clojure